christianfosli/taskboard-rs/README.md

 Visit [https://www.taskboard.cloud](https://www.taskboard.cloud) to try it out!

 This application is mostly a proof-of-concept of full-stack development with Rust.
-It's also a nice chance for me to play with rust, docker, kubernetes and elasticsearch.
+It's also my personal playground for testing out web development with rust, and kubernetes, and elasticsearch.

 Elasticsearch might be a weird choice for persisting data.
-I chose it simply to learn more about it.
+I chose it to learn more about it.

 ## Architecture Overview